-Introverts are extremely careful in choosing who we allow to see our inner self.
-Sure, being left open and vulnerable is incredibly frightening for us, but it means we’ve determined the recipient of our affection and attention is worth the risk.
+Sure, opening up to another individual and being vulnerable is incredibly frightening for us, but it means that we’ve determined the recipient of our affection and attention is worth the risk.

-9. You are Creative
+9. You Are Creative

-10. You Value Listening… Deeply
+10. You Value Deep Listening

-11. You are Highly Introspective
+11. You Are Highly Introspective

 12. You Think Before You Argue

-13. You are Accused of Flirting with Everybody
+13. You Are Accused of Flirting with Everybody

 14. You Enjoy Your Time Alone

-15. You are Rarely Bored
+15. You Are Rarely Bored

 While our extroverted counterparts turn to others for stimulation, we are constantly working out our lives and dreams in our heads.
-Introverts are deep thinkers and almost always have an inner monologue running through our minds- it keeps us highly entertained!
+We are always digging deep inside ourselves to stimulate our minds to kill any form of boredom.